“You deserve a gold star,” I said.

 How to draw a gold star

-Here’s a description how (in this case, using a paper and pencil, but you can figure out the strategy!)
+Here’s a description of how (in this case, using a paper and pencil, but you can figure out the strategy!)

 Since it’s invisible, no one can see how sloppy or accurate it is, anyway. (!)